czlee/debatekeeper-formats/.github/CONTRIBUTING.md

 This page has some information about what you agree to by submitting your debate format, and what you can expect to happen after your contribution is accepted ("merged").

 > This page is primarily written for an audience not already familiar with open-source licences.
-If you're familiar with open source conventions, there's probably nothing new to you on this page.
+If you're familiar with open source conventions, most of this will be familiar to you, though please consider checking the [Conventions in this repository](#conventions-in-this-repository) section.

 Contents
 --------